dusk-network/dusk-blockchain/pkg/core/mempool.md

 ## Implementation details

 ### Exposed methods
-Mempool exposes `ProcessTx` method that is concurrent-safe, implements trasaction acceptance criteria and adds valid transaction to the mempool state.
+Mempool exposes `ProcessTx` method that is concurrent-safe, implements transaction acceptance criteria and adds valid transactions to the mempool state.

 ### Background goroutines
 Mempool is driven by two goroutines: